Associate Professor, Music History/Musicology

 PhD Harvard University

-Roe-Min Kok specializes in Robert and Clara Schumann, nineteenth-century European concepts of childhood and children’s music, and music colonialism (including western art music in non-western/ postcolonial/ colonial settings, imperial music educational systems, and decolonizing initiatives).
+Roe-Min Kok specializes in Robert and Clara Schumann, nineteenth-century European concepts of childhood and children’s music in domesticity, and music colonialism (including western art music in non-western/ postcolonial/ colonial settings, imperial music educational systems, and decolonizing initiatives).
 Underlying her work is a fundamental curiosity about cultural frameworks through which music is created, received, understood, and discussed.
 She employs a wide assortment of methods ranging from philology to critical cultural theories on race, gender, and class in pursuing answers to the query: “To what questions can this musical work— or other music phenomena—provide answers?”
 Ongoing projects include a monograph on music and domestic politics in the Schumann household; the volume Clara and Robert Schumann in Context (with Joe Davies); The Oxford Handbook of Music Colonialism (with Erin Johnson-Williams and Yvonne Liao); and a major revision of the entry “Robert Schumann” in the Oxford/ Grove Music Online.
 Kok has also written many articles, chapters, and reviews (for selected publications, see list below).
 Her essay, “Music for a Postcolonial Child” (2006, reprinted 2011)—an analysis of her coming-of-age experiences learning Western art music in a former British colony—received five requests for republication and was featured on BBC Radio 4.
 The New York Times interviewed her for the Clara Schumann Bicentennial 2019; more recently, she was invited to speak with WQXR (New York classical radio station) about current trends in music scholarship.